 Google Nest Audio

-The newest addition to the Google Home range, the Google Nest Audio will be released on 15th October.
+The newest addition to the Google Home range, the Google Nest Audio was released in October.
 With the ability to be connected up into a multi-room system, you have the ability to move your music with you as you travel around the house.

 Google Home was the company's first foray into smart speakers back in 2016 and it has been around ever since (admittedly with a couple of upgrades).
 It has all the usual smart speaker features such as reminders, alarms, weather updates, and playing music but it also supports multiple users.
 What this should mean is that each person in your house gets a personalised experience because Google Assistant should be able to distinguish between voices.